 Postural sway in single-limb and bilateral quiet standing after unilateral total knee arthroplasty

 Methods: 3D kinematics for center of mass was used to assess postural sway in 23 subjects with TKA and 23 controls.
-Tests included bilateral quiet standing with and without vision and on a compliant surface, and single-limb stance.
+Tests included bilateral quiet standing with and without vision and on a yielding surface, and single-limb stance.

-Conclusion: In subjects able to stand on one leg, performance was considered comparable between the prosthetic and contralateral side and between groups.
+Conclusion: In subjects able to stand on one leg, performance was considered comparable between the prosthetic and contralateral limb and between groups.
 Inability to stand on one leg did not affect postural sway in bilateral quiet standing.
 The results suggest that inability to maintain single-limb stance is explained by reduced physical capacity rather than the knee condition in itself.
 The present study emphasizes the importance of physical activity to improve strength and functional capacity.